GrantBirki/software/content/_index.md

 ### 1. Scripts to Rule Them All

 Projects should follow the [**scripts to rule them all**](https://github.com/github/scripts-to-rule-them-all) pattern.
 This ensures a consistent set of scripts for tasks like testing, building, and deploying any project[^1].
 Developers don't need to remember the specific commands for each project as the scripts are consistent across all projects.
+Using this pattern allows for Language Version Managers to work quite effectively, which is the next principle.

 ### 2. Language Version Managers